Wang Model 360SE Calculator System

 The Model/Serial Number Tag and In-Service Date Sticker

 The 300-series machines were first publically shown in October of 1965, and received a great deal of interest from a market hungry for (comparatively) low-cost number crunching power.
 The response was tremendous, giving Wang the confidence to make the investment and begin mass production of the calculators.
 The first machines went into production in March of 1966.
 The initial introduction consisted of three models, the 300E, 310E, and 320E.
-The electronics package on all of these units was virtually identical electronically, with the 320E containing a full compliment of cards, the 310E missing one card, and the 300E missing two cards.
+The electronics package on all of these units was virtually identical electronically, with the 320E containing a full complement of cards, the 310E missing one card, and the 300E missing two cards.
 Each model of electronics package had a corresponding keyboard unit that was plugged into it.
 The Model 300E calculator used the 300K keyboard, which provided no access to the scientific functions.
 The Model 310E calculator came with the 310K keyboard, which added single-key squaring and square root functions, and the Model 320E calculator came with the 320K keyboard, which added natural logarithm and antilogarithm to the functions of the 310.

 Wang 300SE Electronics Package Chassis